Photo Credit: © 2019 James Frank

 Tips to help you plan ahead!

-In 2018, Rocky Mountain National Park was one of the top five most visited national parks in the United States with over 4.5 million visitors.
+Rocky Mountain National Park is consistently one of the top five most visited national parks in the United States with over 4.5 million visitors.

 Popularity and high visitation during the summer and fall equals crowds.
 Particularly during 10 a.m. to 3 p.m. it can mean full parking lots, bumper to bumper traffic, busy trails, and long lines and wait times at entrance stations.
 Not what you had in mind for your vacation!

 The good news – with over 400 square miles of spectacular Rocky Mountain landscape in the Park, and over 350 miles of trails there is lots of room to explore.
 You can plan ahead, make strategic choices, beat the crowds, and enjoy your visit!

 RMNP is so popular for very good reasons.
 With over 100 years of tradition as a Park, families come back to visit again and again.
 They come to experience the beauty of nature, to seek solitude, to enjoy scenic views and crisp mountain air, to watch wildlife, and to recreate (especially to hike) in these majestic mountains.

 Rocky Mountain National Park is very accessible for Colorado Front Range residents (Colorado Springs, Denver, Boulder, Loveland to Fort Collins).
 Colorado locals love to head up into the mountains for the day, get out of the summer heat, and bring friends and family.
 It’s only a one to two hour drive.

 Park managers do their best to address the effect this level of visitation is having on visitor and staff safety, resources, visitor experiences and operational capacity.
 Timed entry permits are in place to help.
 But the signs of strain are evident.